National Archives at Seattle

 The National Archives at Seattle is a regional facility of the U.S. National Archives and Records Administration Pacific Region located in Seattle, Washington.
 The archives building is situated in the Windermere neighborhood of Northeast Seattle, near Magnuson Park, and holds 56,000 cuft of documents and artifacts.

 The archives opened in 1951 and moved to a permanent facility in 1963 at a renovated Navy warehouse.
 In 2020, the federal government approved plans to close the Seattle branch and sell the property, sparking backlash from local historians and public officials.
+The archives remain open and are scheduled to move to a new purpose-built facility.

 Facility

 The National Archives at Seattle are housed in a building on Sand Point Way in the Windermere neighborhood of northeastern Seattle, near Magnuson Park and the Burke-Gilman Trail.
 The building is described as "drab" and "warehouse-like", and is located on a 10 acre campus with parking and a perimeter fence.
 The facility has 202,150 sqft of floor space and can hold up to 900,000 cuft of documents and records on 14 ft shelves.
 The public access research room has seven computers and several microfilm readers.
 The building utilizes climate controls that set internal temperatures at 65 F and humidity at 40–45 percent.
-As of September 2024, the Seattle facility had 40 employees and 40 volunteer assistants.
+As of September 2024, the Seattle facility had 22 employees.